 Pupils will continue to study the 4 skills: listening, speaking, reading and writing.
 They will also work on translation skills and look at some authentic texts.
-The themes studied will include: Identity and culture, Future aspirations, study and work, International and global dimension, holiday and travel, school and local areas.
+The themes studied will include: my personal world, lifestyle and wellbeing, my neighborhood, media and technology, studying and my future, travel and tourism.